- Home

 Gmail read receipt

-Navigate to Apps > G Suite > Settings for Gmail > Advanced settings.
+- Navigate to Apps > Google Workspace > Gmail > User Settings.

-Click the More options (three dots) button at the bottom of the Compose window.
+- Click the More options (three dots) icon in the lower-right corner of the compose window.

 Outlook read receipt